fasrc/helmod/doc/HOWTO.md

 * do a preliminary build of the software to see what it creates, in order to know what to put in the module file
 * complete the spec file and build the final rpm(s)
 * install the rpm(s)
-* commit changes and move the build outputs to production locations
+* commit changes and move the build outputs to production repos and archives

 Once you're comfortable with the workflow, you can probably just use [HOWTO-short](HOWTO-short.md) instead of this doc.

 The default behavior and templates are designed to work with GNU-toolchain-style software packages, i.e. things that use `configure`/`make`/`make install` with standard options, with as little modification as possible.
 As an example, this document uses the automake hello-world example, `amhello-1.0.tar.gz`, distributed with automake.
+If you're new to fasrcsw, *try building and installing amhello first*, to get the hang of things.

 ## Prepare